zwet2022/OSCP-Guide-Practise/README.md

 ## Summary

-I began pursuing the OSCP certification in mid 2025.
+I began practising for the OSCP certification in mid 2025.
 To bridge the gap between bug bounty hunting and OSCP-level penetration testing, i’ll be practicing on TryHackMe and HackTheBox.
 This repository documents my journey, showcasing both my practical exercises and the notes I’ve developed along the way.

 *Kind of like my own little portfolio, sharing the knowledge i learn to help others!*